 Greater collaboration among international drug developers and Canadian contract research organizations will undoubtedly lead to the faster development of life-changing medications which have the ability to transform millions of lives.

 About BioPharma Services Inc.

 BioPharma Services Inc. is a full-service Contract Research Organization (CRO) specializing in the conduct of Phase I/IIa and Bioequivalence clinical trials for international pharmaceutical companies worldwide.
 BioPharma has clinical facilities both in the USA and Canada with a total capacity of 300 beds with access to healthy volunteers and special populations.
-Headquartered in Toronto, Canada, BioPharma’s comprehensive services also include Bioanalysis at our GLP Certified Laboratory, Scientific and Regulatory Affairs, Biostatistics and Safety Data Analysis (CDISC), Data Management and Medical Writing.
+Headquartered in Toronto, Canada, BioPharma’s comprehensive services also include Bioanalysis at our GLP Certified Laboratory, Scientific and Regulatory Affairs, Biostatistics and Safety Data Analysis (CDISC), Clinical Trial Data Management and Medical Writing.

 What are early phase clinical trials?

 Clinical Trials are divided into 4 phases.
 Phase 1 and 2 trials constitute early phase trials, Phase 3 and 4 research studies are late-phase trials.